IN MEMORY OF ALMA GRAYCE MILLER

 There is no restriction on the selection of instruments.
 However, if the composition includes the composer’s instrument, the composer must be one of the performers on the CD submitted.
 There are neither age or grade requirements nor requirements concerning form, style, or length of composition.

-McLean Symphony Concert: The conductor of the McLean Symphony, Dingwall Fleary, will select compositions to be orchestrated and performed on their 2018 youth concert.
-The 2017 youth concert will be February 18 at the Montessori School of McLean and will feature previous years’ composition competition Symphony winners.
+McLean Symphony Concert: The conductor of the McLean Symphony, Dingwall Fleary, will select compositions to be orchestrated and performed on their 2019 youth concert.
+The 2018 youth concert will feature previous years’ composition competition Symphony winners.
 See http://mclean-symphony.org for more information.

 The Jo Lombard Award ($150) will be given by competition judges to one overall outstanding composition.
 Second ($75) and third place ($50) awards may be awarded by judges at their discretion.